Accreditation of Educator Preparation Programs

 CAEP Impact Measure 4: Ability of Completers to be Hired in Education Positions for Which They Have Been Prepared

-In Spring 2024, Otterbein surveyed 1-year graduates through the Network for Excellence in Teaching (NExT) Consortium.
+In Spring 2024, and Spring 2025, Otterbein surveyed 1-year graduates through the Network for Excellence in Teaching (NExT) Consortium.

-Of the 34 working in education, 25 are classroom teachers, 1 is a short-term substitute, 3 are long-time substitutes, and 1 is a paraprofessional.
+Of the 42 working in education, 30 are classroom teachers, 1 is a short-term substitute, 4 are long-time substitutes, and 2 are paraprofessionals.